mopidy/mopidy/docs/installation/index.rst

 When Mopidy says ``MPD server running at [localhost]:6600`` it's ready to accept connections by any MPD client.
 You can find a list of tons of MPD clients at http://mpd.wikia.com/wiki/Clients.
-We use Sonata, GMPC, ncmpc, and ncmpcpp during development.
-The first two are GUI clients, while the last two are terminal clients.
+We use GMPC and ncmpcpp during development.
+The first is a GUI client, and the second is a terminal client.

 To stop Mopidy, press ``CTRL+C``.